ten-protocol/go-ten/design/Soft_finality_guarantee.md

 ### Option 3 - Link light batches to blocks, but guarantee the L2 ordering

-This option attempts to improve on the previous one by reducing the impact of L1 reorgs, which have no logical relationship whatsoever with the L2 transactions.
+This option improves on the previous one by reducing the impact of the L1 reorgs which have no logical relationship whatsoever with the L2 transactions.

-The critical insight is that the sequencer *can* offer guarantees over the L2 transactions' order, and can be punished if it breaks them.
+The critical insight is that the sequencer *can* offer guarantees over the L2 transactions' order, and can be punished if it creates batches that contain L2 transactions with a different ordering.
-Basically, instead of being challenged over the result of executing transactions, the sequencer can be challenged over the root hash of the list of L2 transactions alone.
+Controlling this can be achieved if the sequencer publishes a field containing the Merkle root of a list of transactions.
+If two (or more) batches have a different value on that field, the sequencer will be slashed.

-A sequencer will be able to generate sibling LBs in case an L1 fork is happening, but only as long as the order of the L2 transactions is preserved.
+The rule is that a sequencer will be able to generate sibling LBs in case an L1 fork is happening, but only as long as the order of the L2 transactions is preserved.

 ```go
 type LightBatchHeader struct{